Flooristics, LLC

 Share Button

 Re-stretching carpet requires a carpet professional to pull up the carpet and padding on one corner of the room.
 The padding needs to fit tightly against the tack strips around the perimeter of the room.
-With a power stretcher, the carpet is stretched flat again, pulling out the bubbles.
-If the carpet has stretched a little farther that it did before, the excess can be cut off with a utility knife.
+With a power stretcher, the installer stretches the carpet flat again and pulls out the bubbles.
+If the carpet stretches farther than before, the installer can cut off the excess with a utility knife.
 Re-stretching carpet is a more expensive option than gluing.

 Filed Under: Carpet and Rugs Tagged With: bubbles, carpet bubble, carpet bubbles, carpet bumps, carpet ripple